Murder of Susanne Lindholm: Discovery of the body

-Investigation and publicity
+Investigation

 The incident was immediately handed over to experts: for example, the Helsinki Criminal Police's car set off from the police exhibition for the 150th anniversary of their department.
 Lindholm's murder, and later a photo of her, were soon made public.
 Authorities wondered how and at what time the victim had entered the basement.
 In particular, the question of how Lindholm had been able to get home without money arose, as the walk home would've been too long.
 Another question was whether she had accepted a ride from her killer, or whether he barged in at the door.
 Detectives deduced that she had likely been killed within an hour of leaving the hotel.
 Based on research, the time of death was determined to have occurred between 3 and 4 in the morning.

-The police investigated every little possible clue, interviewing people whom Lindholm had met in the club and her neighbors.
+The police investigated every little possible clue, interviewing people whom Lindholm had met in the club and her neighbours.
 They also investigated the taxi drivers and other potential offenders, but, in the end, Lindholm's route and journey home remained unclear.

 Initially, the investigating authorities were hopeful, as they were making steady progress.
 The suspect list was small, with two people being eliminated quickly because of their solid alibis during interrogations.
 The first suspect was a nervous taxi driver, picked up on Sofianlehdonkatu Street.
-The Norwegian whom had kept Susanne company was also questioned, but he had a solid alibi and was quickly eliminated.
-The situation became increasingly difficult, as no solution could be found for months, and the number of suspects growing in the dozens, even hundreds.
+The Norwegian who had kept Susanne company was also questioned, but he had a solid alibi and was quickly eliminated.
+The situation became increasingly difficult, as no solution could be found for months, and the number of suspects grew in the dozens, even hundreds.

 The crime received considerable publicity, leading to numerous clues to the case.
 Hundreds of interviews were conducted on the subject.
 The police were particularly interested in men who were known to follow and abduct women, observing the premises of the Hesperia Hotel for such predators.
 Some men were detained for questioning, but all were released.
 At one point, a man with a scratched face was arrested.
 Since some skin was found under Lindholm's fingernails, it was assumed that she had scratched her killer's face before she died.
-With this announcement, the police were drowned in clues relating to centers treating scars in Helsinki, which were of no use.
+With this announcement, the police were drowned in clues relating to centres treating scars in Helsinki, which were of no use.
 At some point, the investigators suspected a robbery, as two gold rings and a purse had been taken from the victim, but this theory was quickly abandoned.
 One year after the incident, the police continued to receive new tips every week.

 The case remains unsolved.
 A new investigation was launched in 2004, but there was insufficient evidence for arrest.
 Ilta-Sanomat's Crime TV report in 2014 garnered new clues, but the two suspects' backgrounds were proven rock solid again.
 At the time of Lindholm's death in 1976, crime scene investigation was already advanced to such a degree, that police were in possession of material that could be analyzed with modern methods.